SaiRamyaKamali/und-project/README.md

-# und-proj
+# Leading with Purpose Showcase Mini-Site

-A mini site to promote a new social media campaign for the University.
+This project is a showcase mini-site created to promote the University’s new social media campaign, "Leading with Purpose."